tinyheero/tinyheero.github.io/_posts/2016-03-20-basic-prob.md

 $$P(X = D) = \sum_{y \in S_{Y}}P(X = D, Y = y)$$
 </div>

-Where <span class="inlinecode">$S_{Y}$</span> represents all the possible values of the random variable Y. We can calculate the marginal probability of all the different colors.
+Where <span class="inlinecode">$S_{Y}$</span> represents all the possible values of the random variable Y. In other words, we are holding X constant (<span class="inlinecode">$X = D$</span>) while iterating over all the possible Y values and summing up the joint probabilities.

+We can calculate the marginal probability of all the different colors.
 We can also calculate the marginal probability of cut by using the same logic and summing up the joint probabilities of the columns.
 For instance, to calculate <span class="inlinecode">$P(Y = Fair)$</span>,

 <div>
 $$P(Y = Fair) = \sum_{x \in S_{X}}P(X = x, Y = Fair)$$